Arnold-n/P1P2MQTT/README.md

 **How do I build a P1/P2 adapter circuit?**

-The easiest way to make an adapter for this bus is to use the MM1192 HBS-Compatible Driver and Receiver (http://pdf.datasheetcatalog.com/datasheet_pdf/mitsumi-electric/MM1192XD.pdf) and an Arduino Uno (or Teensy or other device).
+The easiest way to make an adapter for this bus is to use an Arduino Uno (or other ATmega board) together with a HBS transceiver such as the MM1192/XL1192 HBS-Compatible Driver and Receiver (http://pdf.datasheetcatalog.com/datasheet_pdf/mitsumi-electric/MM1192XD.pdf) or the MAX22088/MAX22288 (https://www.maximintegrated.com/en/products/interface/transceivers/MAX22088.html or https://www.maximintegrated.com/en/products/interface/transceivers/MAX22288.html).
+The P1P2Serial library only supports some ATmega boards; it was tested on Arduino Uno and Arduino Mega2560.
+The library itself does not run on ESP devices as it requires the "timer input capture mode" of the ATmega to read and write the low-level signals.

-The preferred circuit schematics (version 2) has galvanic isolation and an isolated DC-DC converter to power the MM1192.
+The preferred circuit schematics (version 2) has galvanic isolation and an isolated DC-DC converter to power the MM1192/XL1192.
 An older circuit without galvanic isolation (version 1) and an older circuit with bus-powering and bus-powered capability (version 3) are no longer documented here, but can be found in the github historic versions.

 The MM1192 data sheet does not provide information how to build a working circuit, but the data sheet for the MM1007 (https://www.digchip.com/datasheets/parts/datasheet/304/MM1007.php) and the XL1192 (http://www.xlsemi.com/datasheet/XL1192%20datasheet-English.pdf) show how to build it.
 Unfortunately, these schematics did not work for me as the MM1192 detected a lot of spurious edges in the noisy P1/P2 signal.
 This was due to the relatively high amplitude of signal and noise, and to the common-mode distortion of the signal in the initial version without galvanic isolation (likely due to capacitive leakage in the USB power supply for the Arduino).
 I had to make two modifications to resolve that: (1) both resistors between the MM1192 and the P1/P2 lines were changed from 33kOhm to 150kOhm; and (2) one 1.5 kOhm resistor was added between ground and P1, and one 1.5 kOhm resistor was added between ground and P2.
 A further modification, the addition of a 470pF capacitor between pin 15 and pin 16 of the MM1192, reduces the detection of spurious edges further.
 Line termination (a 10uF capacitor and a 100-200Ohm resistor in series between P1 and P2) may also improve the quality of the incoming signal.

 XLSemi produces the XL1192 which looks like a direct clone of the MM1192.
 The XL1192 data sheet suggests that the specifications are the same, but they are not.
 The XL1192 has a higher voltage threshold on its input and a slightly lower (20% lower) voltage swing on its output channel.
 Using 75kOhm resistors instead of 150kOhm resistors on the input side of the XL1192 works perfect in my situation.

-If you want to power the bus (which is only needed if you want to communicate to a stand-alone controller which is disconnected from and thus not powered from the heat pump) you can do so by providing 15V to the bus over a 20mH inductor with a reasonably low internal resistance (for example 2 RLB1314-103KL 100mH/12ohm/100mA inductors in series).
+If you want to power the bus (which is only needed if you want to communicate to a stand-alone controller which is disconnected from and thus not powered from the heat pump) you can do so by providing 15V to the bus over a 20mH inductor with a reasonably low internal resistance (for example 2 RLB1314-103KL 100mH/12ohm/100mA inductors in series), or by using the MAX22088 which supports bus-powered operation (see below for a link to MAX22088 schematics).

+Alternatively, you may build a circuit based on the newer MAX22088 IC from Maxim.
+The MAX22088 is powered directly from the P1/P2 bus (take care - we don't know how much power the bus may provide) and is able to power the Arduino Uno (max 70mA at Vcc=5V).
+PCB and schematic files for a MAX22088-based design are made available by Nicholas Roth at https://github.com/rothn/P1P2Adapter.
+This design does not provide galvanic isolation from the P1P2 bus, but that is OK if you connect only via WiFi or ethernet.

+The read part of the circuit can also be built using a few opamps as demonstrated by https://github.com/LenShustek/M-NET-Sniffer.

+**Where can I buy a MM1192 or XL1192 or MAX22x88?**

+The MM1192 (DIP or SOIC) and XL1192S (SOIC) are available only from a few sellers on ebay and aliexpress.
+The XL1192S can also be purchased from https://lcsc.com.

+The MAX22088 and MAX22288 are available from regular distributors such as Mouser, Digikey, Farnell, and RS.

+**Do you offer pre-soldered or DIY adapter circuit kits?**

+Yes, please contact me if you are interested, my e-mail is in the source code header.
+The adapter circuit is a 0.5" x 2" PCB for the Arduino Uno, and connects to GND, 5V, and to digital pins 8 (RX) and 9 (TX).
+The schematic is based on the XL1192s IC as shown in circuits/Daikin_P1P2_Uno_version2.pdf.
+It is a single-sided PCB with SMD components (0805 components, MM1192/XL1192 SOP-16, SI8621 SOIC-8, and a Murata SMD-mounted 5V/5V converter).
+It provides galvanic isolation to the P1/P2 bus, but it does not support being powered from the P1/P2 bus: you still need a 5V source to power the Arduino Uno, and to power the XL1192 over the DC/DC conveter.
+Images of the board can be found in the circuits directory.

 **What does the data on the P1/P2 bus look like, at the physical level?**